8 High Street,

 2 people favorited this theater

-The Regal Cinema was built by Playhouse (Shanklin Ltd.) and opened in 1932 with John Barrymore in “Arsene Lupin”.
+The Regal Cinema was built by Playhouse (Shanklin Ltd.) and opened on 22nd August 1932 with John Barrymore in “Arsene Lupin”.
 A series of steps led to the front entrance doors which were in a zig-zag ‘Jazz-Age’ Art Deco style.
 Inside the auditorium seating was arranged in stalls and circle and again there was modern Art Deco style details in the decoration.

 In the 1960’s it was leased to Star Cinemas Associated Holdings of Leeds. and then passed to the Cannon Group when they took over Star in the 1980’s.
 Re-named Cannon Cinema, it closed on 3rd October 1986 with “Poltergeist 2”.
 The building was then boarded up and has since been demolished.